ARMmbed/simple-cloud-client/README.md

+# This library has been superseded by [simple-mbed-cloud-client](https://github.com/ARMmbed/simple-mbed-cloud-client)

+-

 ## Simple Cloud Client

 A sane and simple way of connecting mbed OS 5 devices to mbed Cloud.
 It's designed to: